CLEVELAND -- - Juan Soto was supposed to be the difference-maker, the one who pushed the New York Yankees back to the top.

 This was why he came, for this moment and for so many more.

-"Obviously he put up an amazing season statistically speaking, but in the biggest moments, that's what he does," said Yankees manager Aaron Boone.
+"Obviously he put up an amazing season statistically speaking, but in the biggest moments, that's what he does," Yankees manager Aaron Boone said.
 "And it shouldn't be taken for granted."

-The Yankees, who missed the playoffs a year ago, will try to win their 28th title against either the New York Mets or Los Angeles Dodgers.
-Game 6 of the NL Championship Series is on Sunday at Dodger Stadium.
+The Yankees, who missed the playoffs a year ago, will try to win their 28th title, facing either the New York Mets or Los Angeles Dodgers.
+Game 6 of the NL Championship Series is Sunday night at Dodger Stadium.

 With the score tied 2-2 in the third consecutive tight game in three nights at Progressive Field, Austin Wells walked with one out in the 10th and Alex Verdugo followed with a grounder to Guardians second baseman Andrés Giménez, whose soft toss to the bag was dropped by rookie shortstop Brayan Rocchio for an error.